Inini: History

 The purpose of the colony was to develop the interior separately from the coastal area around Cayenne.
 The colony came into effect on 6 June 1930, and was mainly a military affair.
-The territory was ruled by decree first by the Governor of French Guiana and later by the Prefect.
+The territory was ruled by decree first by the governor of French Guiana and later by the prefect.
 Initially only three services were offered: water management, forest management, and mines.

 In 1930, a total of seven military officers and nine gendarmes were stationed in the territory.
 The main focus was on the legal gold mining companies, and the difficult access to the mines in the jungle.
 In 1931, a labour force consisting of 535 Annamite prisoners who had revolted against French rule in Indochina were brought in to make the territory accessible.
 Senegalese Tirailleurs were used to guard and oversee the prisoners.
-In 1936, the Governor informed Paris that the project was successful, because the interior could soon be opened for colonisation.
+In 1936, the governor informed Paris that the project was successful, because the interior could soon be opened for colonisation.
 In 1937, the prisoners at Camp Crique Anguille revolted.

 In 1941, American troops were stationed in Suriname to protect the colony and its bauxite industry, which was primarily American-owned.
 One year later, Brazil declared war on Germany.
-Inini was part of Vichy France, an ally of Nazi Germany, and now found itself squeezed between two hostile countries, therefore the main efforts of the administration was guarding the borders until 16 March 1943 when Inini sided with Free France.
+Inini was part of Vichy France, a neutral state associated with Nazi Germany through the Armistice of 22 June 1940, and now found itself squeezed between two hostile countries, therefore the main effort of the administration was guarding the borders until 16 March 1943 when Inini sided with Free France.
 On 6 December 1944, the prisoner camps were abandoned and the Annamites returned to the normal prisons.
 The first group was released in July 1946, however the last group had to wait until August 1953.

 The plan to develop the territory did not work out, owing to the difficulties of railroad construction in the interior.
 The ruins of the three prisons used may still be seen.
 In 1944, the Brazzaville Conference was held among Free French leaders which promised all citizens of France's colonies equal rights with French citizens after the war.
-Therefore, on 19 March 1946 all of French Guiana became a department of France, however Inini would be administrated separately, because it was lacking basic services like health care and education.
+Therefore, on 19 March 1946 all of French Guiana became a department of France; however, Inini would be administrated separately, because it was lacking basic services like health care and education.
 On 17 March 1969, the territory was dissolved into communes, and subject to regular democratic government.